skhiggins/ra_guide/README.md

 4. Send supervisors a calendar invite for an all-day event titled “RA *name* day off” for the days you will be out.

 The process for days off if you are going to make up the hours and not take a vacation day are steps 1 and 3 above.

+## viii.
+Applying for grants

+### Protocol
+When the PI shares a potential grant opportunity you should follow this steps.
+1. Check eligibility based on both country and topic
+2. Prepare a summary of the grant details for the PIs
+3. Create Asana tasks with internal deadlines

+### Relevant information
+1. Internal deadlines are 1 month before the grant due date for ones submitted by a university (send a draft of the budget, proposal narrative, and budget narrative to the grants officer by then).
+2. Grants application require inputs from RAs, Fieldwork team, PIs, and administrative staff.
+You need to be aware of the status of every part of the application to remain on time with the internal deadlines.
+3. Verify that the numbers in the grant application are consistent.
+Budget, Sample Size, Number of participants, Costs, etc.

 # 2. Keeping files organized
 ## i.
 General project organization